locationtech/geowave/README.md

 ## Community

 * [GeoWave](https://wiki.eclipse.org/Google_Summer_of_Code_2015_Ideas) is on the project list for the [Google Summer of Code](https://www.google-melange.com/gsoc/homepage/google/gsoc2015).
-* Geowave is currently in the process of moving to a permanent home under [LocationTech and the Eclipse Foundation](https://locationtech.org/proposals/geowave)
+* GeoWave is currently in the process of moving to a permanent home under [LocationTech and the Eclipse Foundation](https://locationtech.org/proposals/geowave).
+* Community support is available on [chat](https://gitter.im/ngageoint/geowave) and on [our mailing list](mailto:geowave-dev@locationtech.org).

 ## Some GeoWave rendered eye candy